ebov/space-time/Data/README.md

 Analysis of EBOV genome sequence from Guinea, Sierra Leone and Liberia from 2014-2016

 ####Contents
 Makona_1610_genomes_2016-06-23.fasta - a 1610 genome alignment in FASTA format.
 'N's represent missing data from the individual data assemblies.
-Some putitive ADAR editing has been masked out (see manuscript for details).
+Some putitive ADAR editing has been masked out (see manuscript for details) - these sites are marked with a '?' and were a 'C' in the original sequence.
+The first putitive edited site of a run is not masked to provide some phylogenetic signal.

 Makona_1610_genomes_2016-06-23.ml.tree - a maximum likelihood phylogeny of the above data.
 Intended for data quality control and inspection.